-As at 31 December 2014, about 83% of employees in the Bank had a higher education degree, whereas about 17% had secondary education.
+As at 31 December 2014, about 83% of employees in the Group had a higher education degree, whereas about 17% had secondary education.

-The majority of the Banks staff are employed on the basis of an employment contract.
-The Bankapplies standard models of employment contracts.
+The majority of the Group's staff are employed on the basis of an employment contract.
+The Group applies standard models of employment contracts.
 Contracts are signed for a probationary period and for a definite or indefinite period.

-At the Bank, a Company Social Benefit Fund has been established, from which additional benefits are paid to employees in amounts depending on an employee's individual financial situation.
+Some of the Group entities have established a Company Social Benefit Fund, from which additional benefits are paid to employees in amounts depending on an employee's individual financial situation.

-As at 31 December 2014, the current value of provisions for retirement severance pay, disability benefits and post-death benefits, and provisions for unused holidays for the Bank's staff amounted to PLN 10.9 million.
+As at 31 December 2014, the current value of provisions for retirement severance pay, disability benefits and post-death benefits, and provisions for unused holidays for the Group staff amounted to PLN 11.1 million.

-The Bank's employees are entitled to health insurance in the form of medical-care packages.
-Furthermore, the Bank provides its employees with personal accident insurance and group life insurance.
+The Group employees are entitled to health insurance in the form of medical-care packages.
+Furthermore, the Group provides its employees with personal accident insurance and group life insurance.
 A portion of the costs of such benefits are covered by employees.

-The Bank offers its employees a variety of programs to enhance their qualifications and skills.
-Training policy focuses on developing selling skills and customer service standards, and on sharing expertise necessary in various areas of the Bank's activity.
-With a view to optimising costs related to training programmes, the Bank has opened its own training centre in Piaseczno, available to all employees of the Bank.
+The Group offers its employees a variety of programs to enhance their qualifications and skills.
+Training policy focuses on developing selling skills and customer service standards, and on sharing expertise necessary in various areas of the Group's activity.
+With a view to optimising costs related to training programmes, the Bank has opened its own training centre in Piaseczno, available to all employees of the Group.

-The majority of the Bank's staff are employed on the basis of employment contracts.
-However, certain services, especially those related to acquisition of selected Personal Finance products, are provided in favour of the Bank under civil-law agreements, signed mostly for a definite period of time.
-As at 31 December 2014, the total of 384 persons provided services in favour of the Bank under civil law agreements, whereas as at 31 December 2013, it was 160 persons.
+The majority of the Group's staff are employed on the basis of employment contracts.
+However, certain services, especially BNP Paribas Bank Polska SA Group | Board of Executives' Report on Business Activity of BNP Paribas Bank Polska SA Group in 2014 those related to acquisition of selected Personal Finance products, are provided in favour of the Group under civil-law agreements, signed mostly for a definite period of time.
+As at 31 December 2014, the total of 388 persons provided services in favour of the Group under civil law agreements, whereas as at 31 December 2013, it was 173 persons.